simonw/shot-scraper/docs/har.md

   Use --zip to save as a .har.zip file instead, or specify a filename ending in .har.zip

+  Use --extract / -x to also extract all resources from the HAR into a directory

 Options:
   -z, --zip              Save as a .har.zip file
-  -a, --auth FILENAME    Path to JSON authentication context file -o, --output FILE      HAR filename
+  -x, --extract          Extract resources from the HAR file into a directory -a, --auth FILENAME    Path to JSON authentication context file -o, --output FILE      HAR filename
   --wait INTEGER         Wait this many milliseconds before taking the